rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 To address the sizing constraint, the attribute `maximumCap` was introduced.
 This will limit the optimized capacity, even if this results in higher energy supply costs.

 A cost constraint is for now disregarded, as always the cheapest supply solution is identified.
-Limiting the overall NPC would only result in infeasible solutions and a termination of the MVS.
+Limiting the overall NPC would result in infeasible solutions and a termination of the MVS.
 Cost constraints considering specific technologies can be covered by adapting the `maximumCap`.

 :ToDo: